amplitude/redux-query/README.md

 There are two types of queries with `redux-query`: "requests" and "mutations".
 Requests are for reading values from HTTP endpoints.
 Mutations are for HTTP endpoints that change network state – the "C", "U", and "D" in "CRUD".

-Requests can be triggered from the `connectRequest` higher-order component or a `requestAync` action.
+Requests can be triggered from the `connectRequest` higher-order component or a `requestAsync` action.
 Mutations are triggered by dispatching a `mutateAsync` action.

 By default, requests are GETs and mutations are POSTS.